Highschool of the Dead: Music

 The series' opening theme is "Highschool of the Dead" by Kishida Kyoudan & The Akeboshi Rockets.
 The series' closing theme songs differ in each episode, and each are sung by Maon Kurosaki.
 The CD single for the opening theme was released on August 18, 2010 by Geneon Universal Entertainment.
 The CD single features the TV and instrumental versions of "Highschool of the Dead" and a new song called "Ripple" (リプル, Ripuru), along with an instrumental version of the song.
 A CD containing all 12 ending themes sung by Kurosaki was released by Geneon on September 22, 2010, along with an original soundtrack.

 Light novel

 A light novel, called Highschool of the Dead: The Last Day (学園黙示録 HIGHSCHOOL OF THE DEAD〈終わり〉の日, Gakuen Mokushi HIGHSCHOOL OF THE DEAD Owari no Hi), was published in March 2011.

+Game

+CTW Inc. unveils G123’s latest title: 'HIGH SCHOOL OF THE DEAD DAY 0 (HOTDZero)'.
+Alongside this, official social media channels have launched, and global pre-registration is now open.